Stanley Kubrick: Personal life

-Kubrick married his high-school sweetheart Toba Metz, a caricaturist, on May 29, 1948, when he was 19 years old.
-The couple lived together in Greenwich Village and divorced three years later in 1951.
+Kubrick married his high-school sweetheart Toba Metz, a caricaturist, on May 29, 1948, when he was 19.
+The couple lived together in Greenwich Village and divorced in 1951.
 He met his second wife, the Austrian-born dancer and theatrical designer Ruth Sobotka, in 1952.
 They lived together in New York City's East Village beginning in 1952, married in January 1955 and moved to Hollywood in July 1955, where she played a brief part as a ballet dancer in Kubrick's film Killer's Kiss (1955).
 The following year, she was art director for his film The Killing (1956).
 They divorced in 1957.

-During the production of Paths of Glory in Munich in early 1957, Kubrick met and romanced the German actress Christiane Harlan, who played a small though memorable role in the film.
-Kubrick married Harlan in 1958 and the couple remained together for 40 years, until his death in 1999.
-Besides his stepdaughter, they had two daughters together: Anya Renata (April 6, 1959 – July 7, 2009) and Vivian Vanessa (born August 5, 1960).
+During the production of Paths of Glory in Munich in early 1957, Kubrick met and romanced the German actress Christiane Harlan.
+Kubrick married Harlan in 1958 and the couple remained together until his death in 1999.
+Besides his stepdaughter, they had two daughters together: Anya Renata and Vivian Vanessa.
 In 1959, they settled into a home at 316 South Camden Drive in Beverly Hills with Harlan's daughter, Katherina, aged six.
-They also lived in New York City, during which time Christiane studied art at the Art Students League of New York, later becoming an independent artist.
+They also lived in New York City, during which time Christiane studied art at the Art Students League of New York.
 The couple moved to the United Kingdom in 1961 to make Lolita, and Kubrick hired Peter Sellers to star in his next film, Dr. Strangelove.
 Sellers was unable to leave the UK, so Kubrick made Britain his permanent home thereafter.
-The move was quite convenient to Kubrick, since he shunned the Hollywood system and its publicity machine and he and Christiane had become alarmed with the increase in violence in New York City.
+The move was convenient to Kubrick, since he shunned the Hollywood system and its publicity machine and he and Christiane had become alarmed with the increase in violence in New York City.